santiagotoscanini/dotfiles/README.md

 ---

-To symlink the files run `./install.py`.
+To symlink the files check the README inside `/dotfile`.

 ---